Bruce Healey

 Featured are a violin duet and an Eb clarinet solo passage.
 The children's choir parts are written mostly in unison, breaking into two parts occasionally and in three parts for about 32 bars.
 A simplified (nearly all unison) choir part is available, and the piece could also be performed by an adult choir, just for fun.
 The piece is 222 bars in length and the duration is approximately 5:00.

-HistoryPlayed by the Boston Pops Esplanade Orchestra, Boca Pops, Louisville Orchestra, Evansville Philharmonic, Fox Valley Symphony, and many more.
+HistoryPlayed by the Boston Pops Esplanade Orchestra, Boca Pops, Louisville Orchestra, Evansville Philharmonic, Fox Valley Symphony, Philly Pops, and many more.

 ContributorThe composer.